 Housing costs in Everson are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-When you are in Everson, you'll notice that it is more blue-collar than most other communities in America.
-35.35% of Everson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Everson is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Everson is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Everson who work in office and administrative support (12.52%), management occupations (10.46%), and business and financial occupations (9.35%).

 Also of interest is that Everson has more people living here who work in computers and math than 95% of the places in the US.